purdue-cs193-fall-2019/homework-1-WilliamSimone/index.md

 # William Simone's First CS193 Homework
 Things I Enjoy about CS193

--Learning how to better prepare myself for the CS curriculumn -Preparing for interviews, job fairs, and other opportunities.
+- Learning how to better prepare myself for the CS curriculumn
+- Preparing for interviews, job fairs, and other opportunities.
--Becoming more familiar with many of the tools we use at Purdue in computer science.
+- Becoming more familiar with many of the tools we use at Purdue in computer science.

 ## Welcome to GitHub Pages